kubernetes/website/content/en/docs/concepts/scheduling-eviction/taint-and-toleration.md

     * pods that tolerate the taint with a specified `tolerationSeconds` remain bound for the specified amount of time
 * `NoSchedule`: No new pods will be scheduled on the node unless they have the matching toleration.
 Pods that are currently running on the node are not evicted.
-* `PreferNoSchedule`: This is a "preference" or "soft" version of `NoSchedule`, the system will *try* to avoid placing a pod that does not tolerate the taint on the node, but it is not required.
+* `PreferNoSchedule`: This is a "preference" or "soft" version of `NoSchedule`.
+The system will *try* to avoid placing a pod that does not tolerate the taint on the node, but it is not required.

 All the taint effects are enforced by Kubernetes scheduler except for `NoExecute` which is enforced by NodeController.